mooselab/web-app-workloads/README.md

-# Understanding Web Application Workloads and Their Applications: Systematic Literature Review and Characterization
+# Understanding Web Application Workloads and Their Applications

 This repository hosts the replication package for the paper "Understanding Web Application Workloads and Their Applications: Systematic Literature Review and Characterization."